 Instructions for Successful Hosta Plants

-Place the Hosta plant in the hole leaving the base of the plant level with the ground.
-Fill in the hole around the Hosta plant with soil and press gently but firmly to set the Hosta in place.
+Place the plant in the hole leaving the base of the plant level with the ground.
+Fill in the hole around the plant with soil and press gently but firmly to set the hosta in place.

-Water enough so that you have completely saturated the soil around the Hosta plant.
-You can apply some shredded pine bark around the Hosta as mulch, then sit back and watch this beautiful foliage grow and spread, year after year.
+Water enough so that you have completely saturated the soil around the plant.
+You can apply some shredded pine bark around the plant as mulch, then sit back and watch this beautiful foliage grow and spread, year after year.

-In the early spring, divide any established Hostas when the soil is warm enough to be worked.
+In the early spring, divide any established hostas when the soil is warm enough to be worked.
 Digging with a shovel, dig deep enough to dig up the whole clump.
-Separate the clumb, divide in half and then replant each.
+Separate the clump, divide in half and then replant each one.
 Next year, you will have twice as many plants.

-Use plenty of organic matter in the soil as you prepare the area in which you are going to plant Hostas.
+Use plenty of organic matter in the soil as you prepare the area in which you are going to plant.